Partner with Lynette

 The Path of Love which I travel is full of mystery, beauty, and awe.
 I find traveling companions in the mystics such as St. Teresa of Avila, St. John of the Cross, Rumi, Sojourner Truth, and Howard Thurman.

-- Seminarian working towards my MA in Theopoetics and Writing at Earlham School of Religion (coursework includes: Spiritual Formation, Spiritual Direction)
+- Seminarian working towards an MA in Theopoetics and Writing at Earlham School of Religion (completed coursework with practicum in Spiritual Direction)

 - BA in Sociology from Rutgers University